 1. Keyword Stuffing

 Circa 2008, websites that ranked high were filled with keywords that did or didn’t match the searcher’s intent.
 It quickly became a big business to stuff all web pages with as many words as possible that users were entering.
-Some would even use “invisible keywords,” which hid these keywords using the same text color as the background to make them indistinguishable for the reader.
+Some would even use “invisible keywords,” which hid these keywords using the same text color as the background to make them indistinguishable from the reader.

 A great way to avoid keyword stuffing is to create quality content related to the topic discussed.
 Quality content will naturally prevent keyword stuffing and remove the ability to use black hat SEO tactics.